madeline-stevens/bus-mall/user_stories.md

 #As a marketing research team member:
 #1.
 As a marketing research team member, I will make sure my purpose on why I am doing this marketing study is clear.
+BusMall wants to feature only the items in its catalog that are the most likely to sell.

 #2.
 As a marketing research team member, I will make sure my directions are simple and laid out step by step.